The Last Word by New Scientist

 Why is the sky blue?
 Does it really get warmer when it snows?
 Why doesn't superglue stick to the inside of the tube?
 How is it possible to uncork a bottle by hitting the bottom?
 Can you drive through a rainbow?
 Should you walk or run in the rain?
 Why does soap make bubblebath collapse?
 The leading science weekly the New Scientist runs a popular column, The Last Word, which invites readers to write in with enquiries about everyday scientific phenomena.
 Providing a selection of the most interesting questions and answers from the column, this book covers a wide range of subjects, from plants and animals to the human body and gadgets and inventions.
 Fun and informative, it is fascinating reading for anyone who has ever asked themselves these kind of questions.

-Since 1956, New Scientist has established a world-beating reputation for uncovering the latest developments and discoveries in science and technology, placing them in context and exploring what they mean for the future.
-Each week through a variety of different channels, including print, online, social media and more, New Scientist reaches over 5 million highly engaged readers around the world.
+Since 1956, New Scientist has built a reputation for delving into and finding the most recent advances and discoveries in science and technology, putting them in context, and considering what they mean for the future.
+New Scientist reaches nearly 5 million highly engaged readers across the world every week through a number of channels, including print, online, social media, and more.

 SKU Unavailable